 This entire coastline, in my opinion, has a very similar landscape to the Greek Islands.
 It’s easy to navigate the Vinh Hy Binh Tien Pass and it would be rude not to stop at every beach for a swim and some exploring.

 You can’t miss the ‘Big Smoke’ coastal city of Nha Trang on your next visit to Vietnam.
-There are many awesome things to do in Nha Trang that are suitable for all kinds of travellers from around the world.
+There are many awesome things to do in Nha Trang that are suitable for all kinds of travelers from around the world.

 TOP 3 THINGS TO DO IN NHA TRANG

-1. LONG SON PAGODA – BIG BUDDHA STATUE
+LONG SON PAGODA – BIG BUDDHA STATUE

 The Long Son Pagoda, also known as Chua Long Son, is a sacred Buddhist Temple on the foothill of Trai Thuy Mountain.
 Long Son Pagoda is one of the top things to do in Nha Trang City and it is most famous for the large white Buddha statue that can be seen from almost everywhere in town.

 THÁP BÀ PO NAGAR – CHAM TOWERS NHA TRANG

-A visit to the Po Nagar Cham Towers was one of my favourite things to do in Nha Trang.
+A visit to the Po Nagar Cham Towers was one of my favorite things to do in Nha Trang.
 The Cham Towers were built in medieval times, somewhere between the 7th and 12th centuries.
 Commonly known as Tháp Bà, the Po Nagar Cham Towers are still actively used for worship by the Cham, Chinese and Vietnamese Buddhists.

 NHA TRANG BEACH

 Who doesn’t love a beach day?!
 One of the best things to do in Nha Trang is to head to the beach for some fun in the sun.
 Nha Trang beach is rated number 29 of the most beautiful bays in the world – ultimate postcard material.

-Head on down to famous esplanade resort strip along Nha Trang Bay and pick a spot under a shady palm tree to perch up for the day.
-Along Nha Trang beach you can find a number of restaurants, cafes, bars and water sports activities to keep you happy and entertained.
+Head on down to the famous esplanade resort strip along Nha Trang Bay and pick a spot under a shady palm tree to perch up for the day.
+Along Nha Trang beach you can find a number of restaurants, cafes, bars, and water sports activities to keep you happy and entertained.

-1. HOI AN OLD TOWN
+HOI AN OLD TOWN

-3. HOI AN BEACH
+HOI AN BEACH

 As busy as Hoi An can get with locals and tourists combined, you will be sure to find your own little private beach spot along the pristine stretch of white sand coastline, making it one of the top things to do in Hoi An.

 BAMBOO BASKET BOAT RIVER CRUISE

 Never have I ever seen anything like these hand-crafted bamboo baskets that are used as fishing boats by the local fisherman of Hoi An.
 Take an hour-long cruise down the river and canals in one of these uniquely constructed, bamboo basket boats.

 The Golden Bridge Ba Na Hills has recently gone viral across the world since it was first opened to the public in June 2018.
 Thanks to Instagram, this bridge has made it to the top of everyone’s bucket list and it is easy to see why!

 The cable car ride takes 20 minutes from bottom to top of Ba Na Hills offering spectacular views of the surrounding coastline and mountains as you ascend into the mountains.
-When you reach the top of the gondola ride you’ll be greeted with the site of the giant colossal hands holding up the infamous Golden Bridge.
+When you reach the top of the gondola ride you’ll be greeted with the sight of the giant colossal hands holding up the infamous Golden Bridge.

 The bridge was designed to evoke the image of God’s hands pulling a strip of gold out of the land.
 The shimmering golden walkway sits at 1400 meters above sea level and stretches 150 meters through the treetops on Ba Na Hills.

-Due to its popularity, the Golden Bridge Ba Na Hills is flooded with visitors day in and day out, however, you will still get to enjoy uninterrupted panoramic views of the landscapes below.
+Due to its popularity, the Golden Bridge Ba Na Hills is flooded with visitors, day in and day out, however, you will still get to enjoy uninterrupted panoramic views of the landscapes below.